hungtuchen/gitCS/README.md

 // checkout a new branch, apply the stash you specify and drop automatically

+`$ git stash show -p stash@{0} | git apply -R`

+// sometimes you wanna un-apply stash, thought there is no command for that

+`$ git config --global alias.stash-unapply '!git stash show -p | git apply -R'`

+// to use `$ git stash-unapply`

 `$ git stash clear`

 // clear all stashes